An Examination of the Alleged Privacy Threats of Confidence-Ranked Reconstruction of Census Microdata: Conclusions

 \section{Conclusions}

-We have shown that, in opposition to the claims of~\cite{dick2023confidence} and~\cite{dick2023reply}, the CRR proposed in~\cite{dick2023confidence} is ineffective to i) detect the most privacy-sensitive records, ii) guide targeted reidentification attacks, or iii) guide attribute disclosure attacks.
-Moreover, we have shown that whereas exhaustive and accurate reconstruction of (privacy-protected) records can be trivially solved by adequately interpreting the released statistics, the ``optimization-based'' method by Dick et al. fails to reconstruct a significant number of records while generating an enormous amount of non-existent ones.
-The latter adds very large uncertainty to disclosure inferences, both identity or attribute oriented.
-The discussions and results reported in this paper not only show that CRR does not cause privacy threats, but that unequivocal reconstruction of original and complete Census records from the released statistics is not possible through any methodology.

-Having demonstrated that the CRR attack entails no privacy risks we can conclude that --contrary to what Dick et al. \cite{dick2023confidence} and Keller and Abowd \cite{abowd2023} suggest-- the use of (utility-damaging) DP methods instead of data swapping in Census releases is not justified.
+We have shown that, despite the claims of~\cite{dick2023confidence} and~\cite{dick2023reply}, the proposed CRR attack is ineffective to i) detect the most privacy-sensitive records, ii) guide targeted reidentification attacks, or iii) guide attribute disclosure attacks.
+Moreover, we have shown that the ``optimization-based'' method by Dick \emph{et al.} fails to reconstruct a significant proportion of original records while generating an enormous amount of records that do not exist in the original data set.
+The latter adds a very large uncertainty to disclosure inferences, whether aimed at reidentification or attribute disclosure.
+Having demonstrated that the CRR attack implies no privacy risks, we can conclude that it cannot be used to justify the use of (utility-damaging) DP methods ---contrary to what \cite{dick2023confidence} and \cite{abowd2023} claim.